-I’m an advocate of as little as humanly possible to do in the morning and this is a recipe that even I can pull off when I’m bleary-eyed because the work is done the night before.
+I’m an advocate of as little as humanly possible to do in the morning and this recipe for french toast pumpkin casserole is one that even I can pull off when I’m bleary-eyed because the work is done the night before.

 And ‘work’ is a very loose term because there’s hardly any involved.

 This French toast is everything I could want in French toast.
-The marinade took about ninety seconds to whisk together and there was no active work at the stovetop flipping French toast over and risking grease burns on my wrists.
-I avoid frying whenever possible since between the stink and the grease burns on my forearms, nothing good ever comes from it for me.
+The batter took about 90 seconds to whisk together and there was no active work at the stovetop flipping French toast over and risking grease burns on my wrists.

 The chunky pieces of bread that I could pull apart, one by one, made me reach for one more piece, and one more piece.
 It’s the French toast equivalent of monkey bread.
 Keep the napkins handy and embrace the sticky chunks.